Mechanical hysterons with tunable interactions of general sign

+We emphasize that the sum in Eq.~\ref{eq:gamma0general} represents a shift of the bare threshold due to the presence of interactions.
+Physically, it arises because the torque exerted by rotor $j$ on rotor $i$, averaged over the two states $s_j = \pm 1$, may be non-zero.
+By contrast, the interactions $\Jij$ measure the positive and negative departures from this mean, which are then added on top of this bare threshold, following Eq.~\ref{eq:model}.

-As we now show, we can build such an understanding by studying a limit where the rotor angles are small, $|\theta_i^\pm | \ll 1$.
-Moreover, this process will uncover a mapping from the metamaterial parameters to the model parameters of Eq.~\ref{eq:model}.
-To emphasize the core relationships in this mapping, we also specialize to the case where the two springs connecting a pair of rotors $i$ and $j$ have identical spring constants $k_{ij}$ and rest lengths $x_0 \ll w$.
-We analyze the situation without these restrictions in the Appendix.
+\textbf{Mapping to hysteron model at small rotor angles.} We can gain a deeper understanding of the interactions by studying a limit where the rotor angles are small, $|\theta_i^\pm | \ll 1$.
+To emphasize the core relationships in this mapping, we specialize to the case where the two springs connecting rotors $i$ and $j$ have identical spring constants $k_{ij}$ and rest lengths $x_0$.
+To simplify expressions, we consider coupling springs with rest lengths that are small compared to either the rotor spacing or the mounting distance on the rotor: $x_0 \ll w$ or $x_0 \ll \ell$.
+We show in the Supplementary Information that under these conditions, the torque of hysteron $j$ on $i$ has a simple form: $\tau_{ij} = 2 g_{ij} k_{ij} \ell^2 (\theta_j - \theta_i)$, where the geometric factor $g_{ij}$ is defined by: